urjaswitasingh/LibraryApplication/README.md

 # Library Management System

 ## Project Description
-The **Library Management System** is a console-based application that simulates basic library operations.
-Customers (members) can borrow and return books, check available books, and pay overdue fines.
+The **Library Management System** is a REST application that simulates basic library operations.
+Customers (members) can borrow and return books, check available books.
 Employees (librarians) manage the book inventory, issue books to members, and maintain transaction logs.

 ### Key Features:
 - **Customer Features:**
   - Register as a library member
   - View available books in the library
   - Borrow and return books
-  - Check and pay overdue fines

 - **Employee Features:**
   - Add, remove, and update books in the library
   - Issue and return books to members